Contents

 3. Telling who was engaged versus who wasn’t

-3 Mistakes to Avoid with Your B2B Lead Magnets
+5 Mistakes to Avoid with Your B2B Lead Magnets

 1. Not Having One At All

-If we had to estimate, roughly 60% of the SaaS companies we speak with do not offer any kind of lead magnet.
-They’re focused on the awareness (top of funnel) and purchase (bottom of funnel) stages in their content and ads, but fail to dedicate resources to developing offers for people in the consideration (middle of funnel) stage.
+For example, they may be focused on the awareness (top of funnel) and purchase (bottom of funnel) stages in their content and ads, but fail to dedicate resources to developing offers for people in the consideration (middle of funnel) stage.

 And with no places on the key pages of their site to invite potential customers to learn more without signing up for a trial or demo, they miss the opportunity to formally connect with visitors who are in the consideration stage and are actually interested in what they have to offer.